rtphokie/brainybargain/README.md

 those products that are no longer available.

 This information should be used as a guide to help you find the deals you might be most interested in.
-Product and coupon code availabilty as well as prices frequently change.
+Product and coupon code availability as well as prices frequently change.
+No warranty is offered or implied.

 ## Installation